Sermons2024-01-11T13:29:56-05:00

 The familiar Christmas carol God Rest Ye Merry, Gentlemen is one of the oldest that exists, going back to at least the 16th century, if not earlier.
 Five hundred years of changing language use has rendered its title a little nebulous.

-Many people today miss the meaning of the first line because they misplace the comma, thinking the title […]
+Many people today miss the meaning of the first line because they misplace the comma, thinking the title should […]

 16Dec, 2018